OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/software-design/overview.md

 # Software Design / Overview

-**TODO smalers 2016-12-31 This is a very rough outline and needs work to educate developers about the StateCU code organization.**
+**This is a very rough outline and needs work to educate developers about the StateCU code organization.**

 The StateCU Fortran code is divided into separate files with .for extension.
 Each subroutine is in a separate file and the name of the file matches the subroutine (is this globally true? a grep on code seemed to indicate so).

 Need to describe code modules at a high level:

-* Main entry point (see: [`statecu.for` main program documentation](http://software.openwaterfoundation.org/cdss/statecu/13.10/doc-api/statecu_8for.html))
+* Main entry point (see: [`statecu.for` main program documentation](https://github.com/OpenCDSS/cdss-app-statecu-fortran/blob/master/src/main/fortran/statecu.for).
 * Code organization:  include files, parameter data, etc.
 * Input
 * Initialization